micolous/scapy/doc/scapy/layers/tuntap.rst

     Replying 192.0.2.1 to 192.0.2.2
     Replying 192.0.2.1 to 192.0.2.2

-You might have noticed that didn't configured any IP address inside of Scapy itself... and there's a little trick to this:

-:py:class:`ICMPEcho_am` will automatically swap the ``source`` and ``destination`` fields of any :py:class:`Ether` and :py:class:`IP` headers on the :py:class:`ICMP` packet.
+You might have noticed that didn't configure Scapy with any IP address... and there's a trick to this: :py:class:`ICMPEcho_am` swaps the ``source`` and ``destination`` fields of any :py:class:`Ether` and :py:class:`IP` headers on the :py:class:`ICMP` packet that it receives.
+As a result, it actually responds to *any* IP address.

-You can stop the AnsweringMachine with :kbd:`^C`.
+You can stop the :py:class:`ICMPEcho_am` AnsweringMachine with :kbd:`^C`.

 When you close Scapy, the ``tun0`` interface will automatically disappear.